 Some smaller Nordic centers in Vermont were able to get set up with snow-making systems for $65,000 to $80,000, Brown said.
 These involve blowing snow into a pile and using front-end loaders to move the snow around the trails.

 Riker Nordic Center in Ripton, Vermont, made a bigger investment and went from 70 days of skiing to 140 thanks to HKD snowmaking equipment.
-The initial cost topped $850,000 and it's about $40,000 every season to maintain the system, Brown said.
+The initial cost topped $850,000 and it's about $40,000 every season to maintain the system, which includes labor and electricity, Brown said.

 Luke Bodensteiner, general manager of the Soldier Hollow center where cross country skiing and biathlon races took place during the 2002 Salt Lake City Olympics, said climate change has reduced the snow they see each year.